- Kevin Olsavsky

 Alumni members are often asked to present topics at Regional Key Sessions, National Institutes, and Grand Chapter because of their professional reputation and/or their unique skill set.
 With the ongoing development and updates for the Phi Kappa Sigma Male College, many hands make light work.
 Volunteers are needed in developing and curating professional and personal development classes for current member learning and development.

 The other requests for skills, connections, and resources include assisting in recruitment, presentations to potential university expansion committees, fundraising calls with staff, or assistance with donor development.

-By making a financial gift to the Phi Kappa Sigma Foundation, we grow our fraternity’s unique ability to deliver state-of-the-art leadership programs that enhance our core values –
+By making a financial gift to the Mitchell Heritage Society, we grow our fraternity’s unique ability to deliver state-of-the-art leadership programs that enhance our core values –

 Trust, Honor, Respect, Knowledge, Wisdom, Responsibility and Integrity.

-Each gift makes a decisive and positive difference in the lives of all Phi Kappa Sigma undergraduate members.
-For all active members and alumni, the Annual Giving Program coordinated by the Foundation provides an opportunity to make tax-deductible gifts, which allow great opportunities for our fraternity.
+Each gift makes a decisive and positive difference in the lives of all Phi Kappa Sigma collegiate members.
+For all active members and alumni, the Annual Giving Program coordinated by the Mitchell Heritage Society provides an opportunity to make tax-deductible gifts, which allow great opportunities for our fraternity.

 Treasure is perhaps the greatest unspoken agreement of any component of board service.
 Expectations for board giving should be made clear from the beginning and are clearly listed in the Board Member Expectations Policy document.